The Blues

 Photo courtesy of http://liberato.org Ricardo Liberato

-I just saw yet another documentary on building the pyramids.
+I recently saw yet another documentary on building the pyramids.
 Once again, it was all about the age-old question of how they got all those blocks up there.
 It’s been a favorite subject of archaeologist and crackpot alike since the return of the scholars who went to Egypt with Napoleon’s army in 1798.

 Continue reading “Work Like an Egyptian”